plastic-gun/nix-mix-release-unwanted-references/README.md

 In a nutshell, we can't substitute Erlang related nix store path in _all the generated files_, in an easy way.

-So, it seems that **we can't remove Erlang reference from Mix release closure**.
+So, it seems that **we can't remove Erlang reference from Mix release closure for now**.